 Caroline Flack: TV star who found fame as X Factor and Love Island host

+She was the schoolgirl from rural Norfolk who found fame in London and went on to become one of the UK’s biggest television stars.

-Until she stepped aside, Caroline Flack was synonymous with the hit ITV2 reality series Love Island.
+Caroline Flack was synonymous with the hit ITV2 reality series Love Island, which she hosted for five seasons following its launch in 2015.

-She hosted the first five series of the programme, one of the most-watched reality shows in the UK, which launched in 2015.

-In 2018, she was present as Love Island won its first TV Bafta for best reality and constructed factual show.
+But an incident in December last year changed the course of her career, when she was accused of assaulting her partner, former professional tennis player Lewis Burton.

+She was due to stand trial on March 4, after denying hitting the 27-year-old over the head with a lamp.

+Flack grew up near the town of Thetford in Norfolk, attending Great Hockham Primary School and then Wayland High School in Watton, before moving to the capital.

-Before that, she had presenting jobs on E4 Music and on the CBBC channel as well as being co-host of action game show Gladiators with Ian Wright on Sky One.
+It was there that she secured presenting jobs on E4 Music and on the CBBC channel, as well as being co-host of action game show Gladiators with Ian Wright on Sky One.

 Advertising

+That same year she was romantically linked to One Direction star Harry Styles, who had been on The X Factor the previous year, when he was 17 and she was 31.

+Her career continued on an upwards trajectory after leaving The Xtra Factor in 2014, when she was promoted to host the main ITV show with Murs, replacing Dermot O’Leary.

-However, the pair only hosted the main show for one year after being widely panned by critics and viewers.
+However, the role was short-lived with the pair leaving after one year having been widely panned by critics and viewers.

 The following year Flack said she had learnt to ignore her detractors, telling The Sun: “Not everyone is going to like you so you have to filter it.”